Second Rate Democracy

 • Some have called for the presidents themselves to exercise more restraint in using their powers.
 For example, presidents could refrain from using signing statements to avoid enforcing parts of laws they object to.
 And they could limit their use of the veto.

 We should of course encourage these kinds of non-constitutional reforms, but unfortunately, there is reason to doubt their efficacy.
 For one thing, all of these suggestions have been around for decades and have not had a large effect on presidential behavior.
 It seems that the temptation to over-use presidential power is almost overwhelming and so it is probably naïve to rely on the president’s self-control to avoid abusing these powers.
 And Congress has little time for active oversight of the executive branch.
 It only seems to step in once a scandal has been uncovered – such as the torture and abuse at the Abu Ghraib military prison camp in Iraq, or the self-serving crimes and abuses of power of President Trump.
 In addition, Congress tends to pull back and give free rein to the executive branch during times of national crises or alleged threats to national security – which is practically an invitation to abuse presidential powers.
-Finally, the Supreme Court has acted only rarely to stem the growth and abuse of presidential powers.
-History has shown that the Court has done little to rein in abuses of the veto, signing statements, and the president’s war powers.
-As a rule, the Court tends to get involved in only the most egregious and obviously unconstitutional abuses of power.
-And with a conservative majority locked into the Court for the foreseeable future, it seems unlikely that it will become more active in solving these problems.

-Chances for Reform: Don’t Hold Your Breath
+Chances for Reform: Mixed

 [ back to top ]